night-cruise/night-cruise/README.md

 * I'm a college student.
 * I use rust, python, go and c programming languages.
 My favorite programming language is rust.
 * I like anime, programming and Japanese music.
 My favorite bands are honeydip and fishmans.
-* I also like game
+* I also like game and my favorite game is Don't Starve.

 #### Find me👀